Message from the Superintendent

 I am an advocate for establishing an effective education pipeline where there is open, continuous dialogue between grade levels, schools, parents, administrators, post-secondary partners and business and industry leaders.

-Through our multiple community engagement events, you have told us what you feel is going right, and how we can improve.
-As a Strategic Waiver School System, we believe we will have the flexibility to significantly increase community involvement, spur innovation and increase collaboration.
+Through our multiple community engagement events, you have told us what you feel is going well, and how we can improve.
+As a Strategic Waiver School System (IE2), we believe we will have the flexibility to significantly increase community involvement, spur innovation and increase collaboration, while also focusing on common goals.

 We will continue to work with the community to decide how to use what we have to do what we want with the least constraints from state government.